-A cross-site request forgery (CSRF) is an attack that involves forcing a victim to send an HTTP request to a target destination without their knowledge or intent to act as the victim.
+A cross-site request forgery (CSRF) is an attack that involves forcing a victim to send an HTTP request to a target destination without their knowledge or intent in order to perform an action as the victim.
 The underlying cause is an application functionality using predictable URL or form actions in a repeatable way.
-The nature of the attack is that CSRF exploits a website's trust for a user.
+The nature of the attack is that CSRF exploits the trust that a website has for a user.